HouseRulesDLP/BeyondTheWall/classes/Knacks.md

 **Archer:** Attacking at Far range does not cause you [Disadvantage](Glossary.md#Disadvantage) on the attack.

 ## %%Armored%%
-**Armored:** So long as you are wearing armor, the damage from any blunt, piercing or slashing attack is reduced by the armor's [weight category](CoinAndItsUses.md#armor%20properties) (1 for Light, 2 for Medium and 3 for Heavy).
+**Armored:** So long as you are wearing armor, you gain [Damage Reduction](Glossary.md#Damage%20Reduction) vs all damage equal to your Constitution Modifier.

 ## %%Assassin%%
 **Assassin:** Increase your [Sneak Attack](Rogue.md#sneak%20attack) damage dice to d6s.